YosysHQ/prjtrellis/docs/architecture/glossary.rst

     given set of inputs.

   MUX
-    A multiplexer (MUX) is a multi-input, single-output switch controled by logic.
+    A multiplexer (MUX) is a multi-input, single-output switch controlled by logic.

   Node